bitdocs/bitdocs-code/docs/input.md

 Pressing a key will produce a tone, and that tone will come out depending on two key modes, hold and press.
 In press mode, the note will come out while a key is pressed, but not after.
 In hold mode, the last played note will continue to be played until the mode is changed or the power is cut.

-The octave slide on the left will change the octave.
-For you non music-savvy folks, when the slide is down, the notes will be lower, and when the slide is up, the notes will be higher.
+The octave slide on the left will change the octave, meaning that when the slide is down, the notes are lower, and when the slide is up, the notes are higher.

 You'll notice there are two output connections.
 The normal postitioned one will output the sound signal according to what you pressed, the top one will output a normal 5V power signal when a key is pressed.
 This power output will still adhere to the key mode the keyboard is on.

+## Other Info

+This bit can be used in conjuction with the [oscillator](#oscillator) to change the tune, pitch, and waveform of the notes.

 ## Light Sensor